peaqnetwork/peaq-py/README.md

 # peaq-py
 Follow documentation for detailed overview of feature and functionalities of peaq SDK.

-# test
+# TODO
-In this version, there are several test cases in the peaq-bc-test.
-In the future, we have to move it back
+1. Use the OO structure
+2. Think about the test cases because some of them tested in the peaq-bc-test

 # How to publish
 rm -rf build dist